dantsar/AOSIS/README.md

 * bash

 ## Building with docker
-To build the project and produce a .iso in `build`, simply run:
+To build the project and produce an .iso in `build`, simply run:
 ```bash
 make docker
 ```